 Prior to the consummation of this offering, our Board of Directors undertook a review of the independence of our directors and considered whether any director had a material relationship with us that could compromise that director's ability to exercise independent judgment in carrying out that director's responsibilities.
-Our Board of Directors has affirmatively determined that each of Victor F. Ganzi, Christopher R. Gordon, Devin O'Reilly, Dr. Sheldon M. Retchin, Steven E. Rodgers, Robert M. Williams, Jr. and Richard Zoretic is an "independent director," as defined under the rules of Nasdaq.
-In making these determinations, our Board of Directors considered the current and prior relationships that each director has with our Company and all other facts and circumstances our Board of Directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each director, and the transactions involving them described in the section titled "Certain Relationships and Related Party Transactions."
+Our Board of Directors has affirmatively determined that each of , and is an "independent director," as defined under the rules of .
+In making these determinations, our Board of Directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each director, and the transactions involving them described in the section titled "Certain Relationships and Related Party Transactions."